 In accordance with the Board's rules of procedure, the Chairman of the Board initiates an evaluation of the Board's performance once per year.
-For the 2019 evaluation all Board members were able to give their views during individual meetings between the Chairman of the Board and the Board members, on issues including working methods, Board meetings, work performed by the Board and management during the year, and Board and management structure.
+For the 2022 evaluation, all Board members were able to give their views via a digital evaluation platform, on issues including working methods, Board meetings, work performed by the Board and management during the year, and Board and management structure.
 The purpose of the evaluation is to gain an understanding of the Board members' views on the Board's performance and the measures that can be taken to make the Board's work more efficient.
 The purpose is also to gain an understanding of the type of issues the Board believes should be given more attention and the areas that may require additional Board expertise.
-The results of the evaluation were discussed in connection with the Board meeting held on 12 November 2019 and the Nomination Committee has taken part of the evaluation.
+The result of the evaluation was shared with the board members and the Nomination Committee.